Graz 99ers: History

+Forerunners

-Hockey was played at Premier League level in Graz mainly from two predecessor clubs.
-The Hockey department of the ATSE Graz (Workers' Gymnastics and Sports Association Eggenberg) was founded in 1947 and won to date the only Graz Hockey club title at the top Austrian League level in the 1974–75 and 1977-78 season.
+Hockey was played at the premier level in Graz mainly by two predecessor clubs.
+The hockey department of the ATSE Graz (Workers' Gymnastics and Sports Association Eggenberg) was founded in 1947 and won the city's only top-flight national hockey titles to date in the 1974–75 and 1977–78 season.
 The club was merged early nineties with the UEC Graz, shortly after the EC Graz emerged.
-In 2008, the Hockey section of was ATSE Graz reactivated on the league level.
-The new goalie was Ben Bowns.
+In 2008, the hockey section of was ATSE Graz reactivated on the league level.

-The EC Graz (also called "the elephant") experienced under President Hannes Kartnig its heyday, finishing three times the runner-up title in the seasons 1991–92, 1992–93 and 1993–94 despite running at a high financial cost.
-After the departure of Hannes Kartnig, the football club SK Sturm Graz changed, they tried to rescue the EC Graz.
-When this plan failed, the EHC Graz was established in 1998, only to become bankrupt the same year.
+The EC Graz (also called the Elephants) experienced under president Hannes Kartnig its heyday, finishing three times the runner-up title in the seasons 1991–92, 1992–93 and 1993–94 despite running at a high financial cost.
+After the departure of Hannes Kartnig, the football club SK Sturm Graz changed, they tried to rescue EC Graz.
+When this plan failed, EHC Graz was established in 1998, only to become bankrupt the same year.

-- Establishment and promotion to the Bundesliga
+Establishment and promotion to the Bundesliga

-In 1999 Jochen Pildner-Steinburg founded the Graz 99ers as the successor club of the EC Graz to offer Hockey League back in the Styrian capital.
+In 1999 Jochen Pildner-Steinburg founded the Graz 99ers as the successor club to EC Graz to keep professional hockey in the Styrian capital.
 The team premiered in the second division, the Austrian National League, finishing after 28 rounds played, in first place in the table.
-In the semifinals, the team continued after opening game defeat to persevere to a 3: 1 series win against the EHC Lustenau to meet EK Zell am See in the final.
+In the semifinals, the team continued after opening game defeat to persevere to a three games to one series win against the EHC Lustenau to meet EK Zell am See in the final.
 The series was decided in four games with Graz taking advantage of the opportunity for promotion to the Austrian Hockey League.